 I am currently accepting both Master’s and Ph.D. students.
 I have funded RA-ships available.

-Ph.D. students will work with me to develop an independent research project that is creative, novel, and meets their professional goals.
+Ph.D. students will work with me to develop an independent research project that meets their professional goals.

 For a Master’s student, the dissertation project likely will be of more limited scope, for reasons related to the shorter duration of a Master’s degree.
 A Master’s degree is ideal for exploring interests, building skills, and practicing science under more guidance than would be allowed in a Ph.D. program.